rossberg/camp/README.txt

   cell.
 Good way to e.g. find other songs by an artist.

 * Cover: Clicking and holding on a cover thumbnail in table view opens a pop-up for the cover.
-Hold the mouse butten and hover over other entries to switch covers on the fly.
+Hold the mouse butten and hover over other entries to flick through covers on the fly.

-* Save: the context menu also allows saving the current view as a playlist or as viewlist (Section 3.5).
+* Save: the context menu also allows saving the current view as a playlist or as a viewlist (Section 3.5).

-* Queue: a double-click on a table or grid item queues up all its tracks in the playlist.
+* Queue: a double-click on a selected table or grid item queues up all its tracks in the playlist.

 * Tag: Invoke an external tag editor (see Section 3.3 for how to fiddle with configuring that).

+* Sort (context menu): In addition, the context menu of the tracks table when showing a playlist folder has an option to reorder that playlist to the current table sort order.

 Additional options are available only for the tracks table, and only if it displays a playlist folder, and only if that is currently sorted by position: